-Results: In FY 2009 363 people were screened in the program.
-Of the 363 attendees, 122 were determined to be at high-risk.
-11 screenings were held with an average attendance of 33 per screening.
-98% of persons screened stated they would recommend the program and were very satisfied.
+Results: In FY 2010 223 people were screened with the full screening protocol, including blood work.
+Of the 223 attendees, 40 were determined to be at high-risk.
+Ten full screenings were held with an average attendance of 22 per screening.
+Ninety-eight percent (98%) of persons screened stated they would recommend the program and were very satisfied.
+In an additional screening, 100 people were screened with an abbreviated protocol that does not include blood testing.
+The outcome and process measures for this screening were not monitored due to the nature of the screening.